top of page

 • Demolition and Waste Removal: $1,000–$3,000.

-• Unexpected Repairs: Utah homes can have older plumbing or electrical systems that may need updates during a remodel.
-Plan for a contingency fund of 10–15% of your total budget.
+• Unexpected Repairs: Older plumbing or electrical systems might need updates during the remodel.
+Plan for a 10–15% contingency fund based on your total budget.

 Is a Kitchen Remodel Worth It?